 For those keeping a close eye on the NFL Draft, you know that Tebow has improved his throwing motion and overall quarterback skillset.
 Combine this with all the other quality attributes that Tebow has – the former Gators QB could wind up a steal for a team in the first round.

-While many predict him outside of round one, I wouldn’t be shocked to see a team select him – say for example, the Vikings, who will need another QB soon… we think, just don’t ask Brett.
+While many predict him outside of round one, I wouldn’t be shocked to see a team select him in the first.
+Take, for example, the Vikings, who will need another QB soon.
+Just don’t tell Brett.

 Possible Destinations: Minnesota Vikings (#30) or to a team that trades down